Who Counts as Part of the Class

 In construing a dispositive provision of a transferor who is not the adopting parent, an adopted person is not considered the child of the adopting parent unless the adopted person lived while a minor, either before or after the adoption, as a regular member of the household of the adopting parent at any time.

 A.R.S. § 14-2705(B)This provision prevents a situation where a distant relative's estate plan is expanded to include someone adopted in name only, without a genuine family relationship.
-It balances inclusion with the reasonable expectation that the person creating the document intended to benefit people who were part of an actual family unit.
+It balances inclusion with the reasonable expectation that the document creator intended to benefit people who were part of an actual family unit.